Cheap WordPress hosting: pay less for the best

 Performance won’t cause you any trouble with DreamHost.
 It’s reliable and fast.

 Overall, DreamHost is one of a few affordable WordPress hosting providers that are actually delivering a CMS-focused service.
-It’s cheap yet fast – great for small business websites.
+This provider offers both cheap domain and hosting for WordPress, and not many can promise to do that.
+It’s inexpensive yet fast – great for small business websites.

 - Cheapest WordPress hosting with free domain

 - Free daily backups

 HostGator reaches this list for both its affordable WordPress hosting prices and ease of use.
 Shared hosting plans start at $2.75/mo for unlimited server resources.
 It’s also one of the few contenders using cPanel for hosting management, making it as straightforward to use as it gets.

 Talking about WordPress-specific features, HostGator doesn’t really have anything to knock your socks off.
 Its main attraction comes from the ease of use: